-More than 17 years ago two university students, with exceptional dance skills, approached the Tuggeranong Arts Centre equipped with an aspirational idea.
+Twenty years ago, two university students with exceptional dance skills approached the Tuggeranong Arts Centre, equipped with an aspirational idea.

 Caroline Spry and Geza Szanto were friends, who had been dancing and choreographing together for many years.
 They were keen to teach a fresh dance style they had been learning from interstate and international choreographers.

-Initially offering one class per week, Leena and Geza introduced urban dance to the Canberra dance scene.
-The program grew rapidly, as did the popularity of urban dance and music Australia‑wide.
+Initially offering one class per week, Leena and Geza introduced hip-hop/street dance to the Canberra dance scene.
+The program grew rapidly, as did the popularity of this style of dance and music Australiawide.

 Two years later classes were being offered for junior and senior girls, adults and a boys group.
 Each semester culminated in an energetic dance show for family and friends.